JPGMX/JPGMX.github.io/about.md

 <p>
 Extensive experience in web development and web technologies, search engine optimization, Agile methodology, and software development lifecycle, bringing more than 13 years in software design, development and integration.
-Advanced knowledge of Ruby on Rails Well-spoken, energetic, confident, and a sociable person. wide breadth of experience that has given me the versatility to complete a number of tasks with confidence.
+Advanced knowledge of Ruby on Rails.
+Well-spoken, energetic, confident, and a sociable person. wide breadth of experience that has given me the versatility to complete a number of tasks with confidence.
 Results-oriented software engineering professional Analytical and detail-oriented.